-- Point sources, largely regulated under the Integrated Pollution Control (IPC) or Integrated Pollution Prevention and Control (IPPC) regulatory regimes, for which emissions data are available to the NAEI from the Environment Agency's Pollution Inventory (PI), from the Scottish Environment Protection Agency's Scottish Pollutant Release Inventory (SPRI), from the Northern Ireland Pollution Inventory (NIPI), or direct from process operators or trade associations; - Point sources registered with and trading emission credits under the EU-Emissions Trading System (EU ETS); - Point sources, regulated under Local Authority Pollution Control/Air Pollution Control (LAPC/APC) in England and Wales, and in Scotland respectively, for which emissions data are estimated by Ricardo-AEA on the basis of site-specific data collected from regulators; - 4.
-Point sources where emissions are modelled by distributing national emission estimates over the known sources on the basis of capacity or some other 'surrogate' statistic.
+- [1] Point sources regulated under the Integrated Pollution Control (IPC) or Integrated Pollution Prevention and Control (IPPC) regulatory regimes are made available to the NAEI by the Environment Agency's Pollution Inventory (PI), by the Scottish Environment Protection Agency's Scottish Pollutant Release Inventory (SPRI), by the Northern Ireland Pollution Inventory (NIPI).
+Some additional information is made available directly from process operators or trade associations; - [2] Point sources registered with and trading emission credits under the EU-Emissions Trading System (EU ETS); - [3] Point sources, regulated under Local Authority Pollution Control/Air Pollution Control (LAPC/APC) in England and Wales, and in Scotland respectively, for which emissions data are estimated by Ricardo-AEA on the basis of site-specific data collected from regulators; - [4] Point sources where emissions are modelled by distributing national emission estimates over the known sources on the basis of capacity or some other 'surrogate' statistic.

 For emissions included in group 1 above, the most important source of information is the PI which includes emissions data for most pollutants covered by the NAEI.
 The PI covers processes regulated by the Environment Agency in England and Wales under IPC and IPPC.
 It does not include any data on processes regulated under LAPC or IPPC by local authorities in England and Wales.
 Reporting of emissions started in 1991 and is conducted annually.
 The completeness of reporting for the largest point sources is very high from the late 1990s onwards.
-From 1998 onwards, emission reporting is only required where emissions exceed a 'reporting threshold', e.g. for carbon monoxide the reporting threshold in 2003 was 100 tonnes and this means that some smaller point sources do not have to report emissions.
+From 1998 onwards, emission reporting is only required where emissions exceed a 'reporting threshold', e.g. for carbon monoxide the reporting threshold in 2003 was 100 tonnes and this means that some point sources do not have to report emissions.
+The reporting thresholds mean that data can be much more limited for sectors that consist mainly of medium rather than large industrial operations (for example industrial combustion) where it is far more likely that emissions will be below the reporting threshold.